 The Legend of King Arthur and His Knights by Sir James Knowles

-The true origins and subsequent merits of the late King Arthur is controversial, to say the least.
+The true origins and subsequent merits of the late King Arthur are controversial, to say the least.
 Knowles’ version of the legendary British leader is considered one of the most revered, though, grounded in knights, damsels, and a sword most peculiarly wedged into a stone.
 The older language can be cumbersome, the repetitiveness a bit drab, yet the source material remains a poignant take on Middle Ages.
 Camelot doesn’t do it justice.

 Twenty Thousand Leagues Under the Sea by Jules Verne

 It was a toss-up between Twenty Thousand and Journey to the Center of the Earth, with the latter possibly losing due to the uber terrible film with Brendan Fraser back in ’08.
 However, Verne is renowned for his work in the sci-fi field, in both prose and creativity, and Captain Nemo’s trek through the Antarctic ice shelves, the Red Sea and other fictional and real-world locations is extremely engrossing.
 And then there’s the giant squid scene …

 The Scarlet Plague by Jack London

 London’s White Fang and The Call of the Wild seemingly garner all the praise, but his world foray into the world of sci-fi shouldn’t go unnoticed.
 The Plague is set in a fictional, post-apocalyptic version of San Francisco, 60 years after an uncontrollable epidemic known as the Red Death obliterated Earth’s population.
 James Howard Smith tries to impart his knowledge onto his grandsons before it’s too late.
 It’s graphic, but the book’s prophetic nature is all too real, making this a timely read.